mohammadhashemii/PlaceRep/README.md

 #### 1. Raw US POI Data from Foursquare

-To start, download the raw US POI data from the Foursquare dataset which contains over 20 million of POIs.
-The dataset can be downloaded from [google drive](https://drive.google.com/file/d/15S2bJ4KoJQnbwpTeFaVv1kxvy89XrjTh/view?usp=drive_link).
+To start, download the raw US POI data from the Foursquare dataset, which contains over 20 million POIs.
+The dataset can be downloaded from [google drive](https://drive.google.com/file/d/1RBLcXXEGBlgUmxAARzpaYkVxo3aRcaVJ/view?usp=drive_link).

 Then, place the raw file in `data/fsq/raw/`.